jaketig/envcrypt/README.md

 </td>
 <td>

-Encrypt the contents of the `input` file and save them to the `output` file
+Decrypt the contents of .envcrypt file to original files

 </td>
 </tr>